OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-030.md

 ## Psalm 30:2

-> Lord my God,
+> O Lord my God,
-> I cried to You for help, and You healed me.
+> I called to You for assistance, and You restored me.

 ## Psalm 30:3

-> Lord, You have brought up my soul from Sheol;
+> Lord, You have raised my soul from Sheol;
-> You have kept me alive, that I would not go down to the pit.
+> You have preserved my life, so that I would not descend to the pit.

 ---

 ## Psalm 30:4

-> Sing praise to the Lord, you His godly ones,
+> Offer praise to the Lord, you His faithful ones,
-> And praise the mention of His holiness.
+> And give thanks at the mention of His holiness.

 ## Psalm 30:5